Before you go, sign up for our email newsletter to get inspiring stories, expert advice, and more.

 The Black Women’s Pay Gap by the Numbers

-Today is Black Women’s Equal Pay Day.
-That means Black women had to work all of 2018 and until this day in 2019 to catch up with what white men were paid in 2018 alone.
-Regardless of their occupation, level of education, or years of experience, Black women are still paid less than white men.1 Get the facts about the pay gap and its impact on Black women and their families.
+August 22 was Black Women’s Equal Pay Day.
+That means Black women had to work all of 2018 and until that day in 2019 to catch up with what white men earned in 2018 alone.
+Regardless of their occupation, level of education, or years of experience, Black women are still paid less than men.2 Get the facts about the pay gap and its impact on Black women and their families.

 On average, Black women in the U.S. are paid 39% less than white men and 21% less than white women.3

 Black women ask for promotions and raises at about the same rates as white women, but they get worse results.7

 The pay gap actually widens for women at higher education levels.8

 The gap is largest for Black women who have bachelor’s and advanced degrees.

 From age 16, Black girls are paid less than boys the same age—and the gap only grows from there.9